-Quizzes (30%):
+Quizzes (25%):

 There will be a quiz for each lesson.
 The quizzes will cover vocabulary, grammar, and any other material from the corresponding lesson.
-Throughout the class there will be short exercises that you must complete and upload as part of the quiz for that lesson.
-Vocabulary words may be included from the chapter vocabulary lists, chapter contents, and workbook exercises.
-These exercises may be completed in a word processor, or handwritten and scanned.
 The two lowest quiz scores will be automatically dropped.

 Homework Exercises (10%):

 You complete the homework exercises for each lesson contained in the Basics of Biblical Hebrew Workbook and check your work with the answer key that is provided in the Canvas online classroom.
 You must scan your work and upload it to the online classroom for each lesson.
 This will be graded on completion.